Effective October 16, 2006

 - All benefits-eligible (50% FTE or more) ASU employees, including faculty, academic professionals, administrators , service professionals , and classified staff , who have been employed at ASU for at least 12-months and have worked at least 1,250 hours during the previous 12-months may request six weeks of paid leave for the purpose of recovery from childbirth and/or to care for and bond with a newborn or newly adopted child.
 Paid parental leave is available to be used in a single six-week block of time commencing upon the birth of the child or the adoption of the child.

 - This paid leave may be used by the birth mother, father, adoptive parents and domestic (same or opposite sex) partners.
+If both parents or both domestic partners are ASU employees, both will be eligible for the entire six week benefit.

 - This paid leave will not reduce an employee's balance of accrued time under any other university paid leave program (e.g., sick time, vacation).